pranathishub/e-plantShopping/README.md

-# Paradise Nursery
+# e-plantShopping

+e-plantShopping is an online plant shopping application built using React and Redux.

-Paradise Nursery is a React application that allows users to browse houseplants and add them to a shopping cart.
+This application allows users to browse different houseplants, add them to a cart, and manage their shopping cart easily.

-Features:
+## Features
-- Browse plants
+- View plants by category
 - Add plants to cart
+- Increase or decrease quantity
-- View cart
+- View total price

+## Technologies Used
+- React
-- Update quantity
+- Redux
-- Remove items
+- CSS